alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2018-09-16-postgresql.markdown

   if pos is null then
     insert into positions(name) values (new.position_name);
-    select currval('positions_id_seq') into pos; -- this will give us the id from the insert above end if;
+    select currval('positions_id_seq') into pos; -- this will give us the id from the insert above elsif (select count(ep.emp_id) from employee_position ep
+        where ep.emp_id = emp and ep.pos_id = pos and ep.e is null) > 0 then
+    return null; -- same position, no update. silent fail. another option would be to raise exception end if;

   -- set the end time to the previous position (if any) to current time